WTI-BrainWorks/future-designs/README.md

 core 1:
   - UI updates (LEDs, screen, sound (in future))

-Messages are passed from core 0 to 1 via the [software FIFO](https://arduino-pico.readthedocs.io/en/latest/multicore.html#communicating-between-cores).
+Messages are passed from core 0 to 1 via the [hardware FIFO](https://arduino-pico.readthedocs.io/en/latest/multicore.html#communicating-between-cores).
 The device state is packed into a struct comprised of [bit fields](https://en.cppreference.com/w/cpp/language/bit_field), which can be easily serialized/deserialized.

 ### Build